 The company’s obligations include developing a data protection concept, properly instructing suitable employees, and carrying out internal controls for data protection.
 Here data protection officers come in: As internal contacts, they are entrusted with monitoring compliance with the GDPR and helping the responsible bodies minimize liability risk.

-In addition to the data protection officer as an internal monitoring body, there are external monitoring bodies that control directly or indirectly:
+In addition to the data protection officer as an internal monitoring body, there are external monitoring bodies that directly or indirectly monitor government bodies:

 Data protection officers have two core areas: Advising and monitoring.